Alberta’s Education Act

 - a requirement for a code of conduct for students that addresses bullying behaviours

-- recognizing the third week in November as ‘Bullying Awareness and Prevention Week’
+- recognizing the third week in November as ‘Bullying Awareness and Prevention Week’ to promote awareness and understanding of bullying and its consequences in the school community

-In November of 2015, the Alberta Education Minister directed every school board in Alberta to develop policies, regulations and procedures addressing the board’s responsibility as it relates to sexual and gender minorities.
+In November of 2015, the Education Minister directed every school board in Alberta to develop policies, regulations and procedures addressing the board’s responsibility as it relates to sexual and gender minorities.
 In January 2016, Alberta Education released Guidelines for schools to be used by school boards to create policies and guidelines supporting LGBTQ2S+ students, families and staff.

 Contact your administration for more information about your school board’s guidelines.